skroutz/selectorablium/README.md

 You can select an item from the results either by clicking with the mouse or via naviagtion with the keyboard keys and pressing enter.

-Tab navigation should work as if it wa a native element.
+Tab navigation should work as if it was a native element.

-If the length of the query is more than a threshold value, it makes an XHR and adds the new data (if any) to the local storage and then it displays them.
+If the length of the query is more than a threshold value, it waits for some time, and then it makes an XHR, adds the new data (if any) to the local storage and finally displays them.

-Its search in case-insensitive as well as accent insensitive, regading the greek language.
+It performs case-insensitive as well as accent insensitive search, regading the greek language.

-It is tested with more than 10.000 items stored in the localstorage, with the responce time while searching being < 50ms.
+It is tested with more than 10.000 items stored in the localstorage, with the responce time being < 50ms.